Customize Dynamics CRM to suit any task

 Relationships tie into Charts, where field values can be compared against each other to perform analytics.
 Charts in Dynamics 365 are provided out-of-the-box as "self-service analytics", where any user can construct their own charts relatively easily directly through the Dynamics 365 interface, using the information they have permissions to.
 System charts can also be created, and even deployed onto forms.

 Self-service charts are useful for user bench-marking, or assessing trends across records.
 Charts are more useful when the records contain consistent and multi-purposed data.

-Dynamics 365 Workflows are often customized to fill obvious gaps in data using deductive logic, and reduce the amount of tedium that the users need to perform.
+Automation is often customized to fill data in using deductive logic, and reduce the amount of tedium that the users need to perform.
 Workflows can be run either in the background, automatically triggering according to specific criteria, or else available as an 'On-demand workflow', available to be run by certain users on a certain record type.